Agent21/Mapco-Shift-Report-Program/README.md

 # Author: Kazon Wilson
 # Org: Middle Tennessee State University

+# Running the program

+To run the program, you MUST have at least Python installed.
+Once python is installed, simply run shiftreport.py from your preferred Python interpreter.
+An .exe version has also been created using py2exe for quick use.

 #General Info

 The Mapco Shift Report program was designed to help mapco cashiers fill out their shift reports with maximum speed and ease.
 This program is written OOP-style in the Python programming language and does not feature a GUI.